XiaoTaoWang/NeoLoopFinder/README.rst

 regions surrounding SV breakpoints.
 This job can be done by the *assemble-complexSVs* command.

-In addition to cool URIs, the other required input to *assemble-complexSVs* is a file containing a list of SVs identified from the same sample.
+In addition to cool URIs, another required input to *assemble-complexSVs* is a file containing a list of SVs identified from the same sample.
 Our recently developed software `EagleC <https://github.com/XiaoTaoWang/EagleC>`_ can predict and a full range of SVs from Hi-C and report SVs in a format that can be directly